4.8 1700+ Google Reviews

 Unfortunately, vermiculite attic insulation is considered friable.
 Even though pure vermiculite contains no asbestos, the majority of vermiculite insulation produced in North America, comes from the Libby mines.
 And even though only a test can confirm the presence of asbestos, the EPA says you should assume vermiculite has asbestos content.

-There is no guarantee that a home inspector will find vermiculite, but effort and experience increase the chances.
+Ultimately, there is no guarantee that a home inspector will find vermiculite, but effort and experience increase the chances.

 With vermiculite insulation, it is safe to assume the product as asbestos and treat it as such.
 In most cases though, you will need a test to confirm the presence of asbestos.